 - Yarn weight: Medium, worsted

-- Gauge: The ball band says 4 stitches and 6 rows per inch on size 7 US (4.5 mm) knitting needles.
+- Gauge: The ball band says four stitches and six rows per inch on size 7 US (4.5 mm) knitting needles.
 Testing produces the same results.

 - Color availability: More than 120 solids and 75 ombres

 - Care instructions: Machine-wash garments inside out on delicate cycle in warm water, no bleach.
 Machine dry on low; for best results remove items from the machine before completely dry and shape to dry flat.

 Peaches & Creme is probably most often compared to Lily's Sugar'N Cream, the other widely available kitchen cotton.
 However, those who work with both yarns will notice big differences.